 Get all your equipment ready the night before

-The last thing you want at a photoshoot is your camera to die or to be missing any needed equipment.
-Getting everything together the night before allows for a more smooth experience and no surprises.
+In any profession, you need to be not only productive with how you go through your day but also prepared.
+Therefore, you should definitely be getting everything together the night before so that you ensure you have a more smooth experience and no surprises.
 Make sure your batteries are charged, your memory card is not full and that you have packed all the equipment you need.
 Also make note of the address so you know how much driving time you will need.
 If you are bringing any back-up equipment, make sure everything is charged up and working too.

 Walk through the home before you start shooting